lichendust/meander/readme.md

     $ meander convert file.pdf --raw

-#### ⚠️ Final Draft Files
+#### Final Draft Files

-For Final Draft, Meander parses the XML structure and attempts to write out a decent approximation in Fountain.
+⚠️ For Final Draft, Meander parses the XML structure and attempts to write out a decent approximation in Fountain.
 It also adds force-characters to text that it knows Fountain would not recognise as its Final Draft designation.

-However, only a limited number of files have been tested, none of which have contained more advanced Final Draft features like page-locking, colours and versioning, which will likely cause Meander to stumble.
+With all the files I have available to me, this conversion works extremely well, but all have lacked more advanced Final Draft features like page-locking, colours and versioning, which will likely cause Meander to stumble.

 (If you're a Final Draft user and can provide example files that demonstrate any issues with Meander's conversion, please reach out!)